 - The patient is asked to wear the acid sensor for 24 hours.
 The computer records the amount of acid coming up from the stomach into the esophagus.

-What to expect after the 24-Hour pH Study
+What to expect after the 24-Hour Esophageal pH Monitoring

 - The patient returns the next day to have the wire and the computer removed.
 The wire and the computer take about 30 minutes to set up and about 5 minutes to remove.